Nicolepcx/Transformers-in-Action/README.md

 * Part 1 Introduction to transformers
   * The need for transformers
   * A deeper look into transformers
-* Part 2 Transformers for common NLP tasks
+* Part 2 Transformers for fundamental NLP tasks
    * Text summarization
    * Machine translation
    * Text classification
+* Part 3 Advanced models and methods
    * Text generation
-* Part 3 Transformers beyond NLP
-   * Reinforcement learning transformers
+   * Prompting and zero to few shot learning
-   * Transformers for vision tasks
-   * Transformers for audio
-   * Time series generation with transformers
-   * Transformers for image generation
    * Multimodal models
-   * Transformers for mathematics
-* Part 4 Advanced methods and next steps
-   * Optimize a transformer
-   * Deploying transformer models
+   * Optimize and evaluate large language models
-   * Ethical and responsible Transformer models
+   * Ethical and responsible Tlarge language models
-   * Where to go next

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with `CH` followed by the chapter number.
 For example, CH03.